 Launched the Creative Economy Business Incubator at MassArt, a new course to support student entrepreneurship with guidance from faculty, industry experts, and visiting entrepreneurs

 Completed 5th year interim accreditation report for January 2021 accepted by New England Commission for Higher Education (NECHE), our regional accreditor

 We pursue a just, compassionate, and equitable learning environment is the first phrase of our values statement and is the clear driver of our community to ensure that MassArt moves deliberately to be more just and equitable, and to do so with compassion.

 Recently, we have worked to address retention and completion by:

-MassArt’s six-year graduation rate for the 2012 entering first-year cohort was 63% — the sixth highest of our AICAD peer group.
-We returned to a six-year graduation rate of 71% for the 2013 entering cohort.
-Aside from this anomaly, the six-year graduation rate has remained over 70% for first-year students entering MassArt since 2013.
-The rate consistently ranks above the median our AICAD peer group and in the top three of the Massachusetts state universities.
+MassArt’s six-year graduation rate for the 2013 entering first-year cohort was 71% — the third highest of our AICAD peer group.
+Our six-year graduation rate increased to 74% for the 2014 entering cohort.
+Aside from an anomaly in 2012, the six-year graduation rate has remained over 70% for first-year students entering MassArt since our partnership plan with MA renewed in 2016.
+The rate consistently ranks above the median for our AICAD peer group and in the top three of the Massachusetts state universities.
 The college affirms our commitment to maintain an average six-year rate above 70%, and to increase the number of students who complete their degrees in four years.
-The four-year graduation rate has increased in recent years, and is 54% for the 2013 cohort.
+The four-year graduation rate has increased in recent years, and is 60% for the 2014 cohort.